Intel Realsense D435iby Intel

 - Choose the Navigation category tab.

-- Press the Intel Realsense D435i icon to add the control to your project.
+- Press the Intel Realsense D435i icon to add the robot skill to your project.

 1) Select the device by the serial number.
 This allows multiple Intel Realsense devices to be added to a project.

-2) START/STOP button to connect that connects to the RealSense device.
+2) START/STOP button connecting to the RealSense device.

 3) Log window for status and errors.

 The Image Align tab allows selecting the area of the image that you wish to detect for the point cloud.
-For example, having the detection too low will result in detecting the floor at a close distance.
+For example, having the detection too low will detect the floor at a close distance.
 Ideally, set the bar high enough to avoid detecting the floor.

 1) Adjust the top of the detected image range.